-44 What we do when we are concerned about a child
+45. What we do when we are concerned about a child

-44.1 Where risk factors are present but there is no evidence of a particular risk, then our DSL/SLT advises us on preventative work that can be done within school to engage the student into mainstream activities and social groups.
-The DSL/SLT may well be the person who talks to and has conversations with the student's family, sharing the school's concern about the young person's vulnerability and how the family and school can work together to reduce the risk.
+45.1 Where risk factors are present but there is no evidence of a particular risk, then our DSL/DDSL/SLT advises us on preventative work that can be done within school to engage the student into mainstream activities and social groups.
+The DSL/DDSL/SLT may well be the person who talks to and has conversations with the student's family, sharing the school's concern about the young person's vulnerability and how the family and school can work together to reduce the risk.

-44.2 In this situation, depending on how worried we are and what we agree with the parent and the young person (as far as possible).
+45.2 In this situation, depending on how worried we are and what we agree with the parent and the young person (as far as possible).

-44.3 The DSL can decide to notify Duty and Advice, Early Help or Family Support Services so that a strategic overview can be maintained, and any themes or common factors can be recognised.
+45.3 The DSL can decide to notify Duty and Advice, Early Help or Family Support Services so that a strategic overview can be maintained, and any themes or common factors can be recognised; and

 The school will review the situation after taking appropriate action to address the concerns.

-44.4 The DSL will also offer and seek advice about undertaking an Early Help assessment and/or making a referral to Early Help services.
+45.4 The DSL will also offer and seek advice about undertaking an Early Help assessment and/or making a referral to Early Help services.

-44.5 In addition to the above, our School staff will refer to Appendix 2 'Procedure to follow in cases of possible, alleged or suspected abuse, or serious cause for concern about a child' when dealing with a child Disclosure or an allegation of abuse.
+45.5 In addition to the above, our school staff will refer to Appendix 2 'Procedures/Guidance, If you're concerned about a child' when dealing with a child Disclosure or an allegation of abuse.

-45 Policy review
+46. Policy review